InvestFinancial Planning

 Trying to make a budget, but stuck on how to do so?
 Interested in starting an IRA for retirement, but not sure which funds to choose?

-Digit and Qapital are apps that automate saving based on your bank balance and your needs.
+Additionally, Oportun and Qapital are apps that automate saving based on your bank balance and your needs.
 They can make saving for various goals possible and easy to stick to.

-Finally, robo-advisors are the perfect solution for beginning investors who don’t want to hire anyone to manage their portfolio.
+Finally, robo-advisors may be a good solution for beginning investors who don’t want to hire anyone to manage their portfolio.
 Robo-advisors ask a series of questions to determine users’ risk tolerance and retirement timeline before coming up with a semi-customized plan.
-Try Acorns or Betterment.
+Try Acorns or Betterment to get started.
+Just know that while most robo-advisors have low minimum deposits and fees, that’s not always the case.
+Be sure to do your research to choose the right tool for your needs.

 Ultimately, when it comes to personal finance, you’re almost always better off doing something — no matter how small — than doing nothing.
 Hiding in fear in the hopes that your financial situation will change itself is not a plan.
 Begin taking action, and small gains will help keep you motivated for the long term.